Abrar74774/Dictionary/README.md

 # Dictionary
-This is a dictionary web app powered by OwlBot api.
+This is a dictionary web app using api from https://dictionaryapi.dev/

+todo: use bootstrap 5 ui